 We suggest at least one coach to be assigned to each pair of lanes.
-There should be no more than four children per lane as a smaller player-to-coach ratio will allow your coaches enough time to work with each child individually as well as with the group.
+There should be no more than 4 children per lane or 8 children per pair of lanes during the on-lane portion of your camp.
+A smaller player to coach ratio will allow your coaches enough time to work with each child individually as well as with the group.

-For example, if 12 lanes are blocked off for the day of your camp, the maximum number of entries you can receive for your camp is 48 and you will need six coaches.
+For example, if 12 lanes are blocked off for the day of your camp, the maximum number of entries you can receive for your camp is 48 and the number of coaches you will need is 6.